Find out about the possible long term side effects of internal radiotherapy for prostate cancer and what you can do about them.

 Your bowel movements might be looser or more frequent than before your treatment.

-You might need to take anti diarrhoea medicines.
+You might need to take anti diarrhoea medicines, such as loperamide (Imodium).
 Bulking agents, such as Fybogel might also help.
 Your doctor or nurse can prescribe these for you, talk to your doctor before taking these.

 You might find that you need to avoid high fibre foods.
 Although we normally think that a high fibre diet is the most healthy, it might make long term diarrhoea worse.
 Some people find it best to avoid high fibre vegetables, beans and pulses (such as lentils).